DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 ---

-## Audit Annotation
+## Audit annotation

 #### Summary

-Identifies where sensitive information may be present in DataStage Job and Sequence annotations.
+Identifies where sensitive information may be present in DataStage flow and pipeline annotations.

 #### Description